ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 - what are some covert and overt actions one can take to improve their privacy

 - Is there any value in designing open, fully transparent system?
-Is privacy always a future, is openness always a vulnerability?
+Is privacy always a feature, is openness always a vulnerability?

+- Is privacy more important than auditability, should there be a trade-off between the two?